dotmesh-io/docs/README.md

 $ make hugo.build
 ```

-This will output the design assets document_root to `hugo/public`
+This will output the design assets and css to `hugo/static` and then build the hugo site to `hugo/public`
-Hugo can now reference the up-to-date assets.
+Hugo can now reference the up-to-date assets from `static` and we have a fresh version of the static site at `hugo/public`

 Start Hugo watching again